FAQS WHEN TRANSPORTING A YACHT

 Yacht transport FAQs

-Do I have to be aboard when my yacht is loaded?
+Do I need to be aboard when my yacht is loaded?

 No, but you or your agent usually have to take the boat directly to the vessel yourselves, so that loading can start immediately.